-NCS experts in dewatering systems and services
+NCS Fluid Handling Systems are experts in Wellpoint dewatering systems

 For shallow excavations, single-stage wellpoint dewatering systems are often the most efficient method to achieve an adequate draw down.
-For deeper excavations a second stage can be installed or alternatively a deep well system employed.
+For deeper excavations a second stage can be installed or alternatively a deep well system utilized.

 Correct installation of wellpoint dewatering equipment and monitoring of the dewatering process leads to higher system efficiency and cost savings.
 NCS personnel are highly trained, which links to achieving necessary results within a planned time frame.